jm3/todayilearned/content/learnings/react-and-the-great-divide.md

 found they no longer recognize their own previously familiar worlds.
-Suddenly they seem to work only on the "front of the front end" as more application-style programmers who want everything to be Node or React or Gulp or whatever replace entire portions of the stacks with pure, future-fucked (my term for the opposite of future-proofed, where developers deliberately write code that DOES NOT WORK in current browsers, then pass it through an additional compiler (transpiler) to output second-order code that will run.
+Suddenly they seem to work only on the "front of the front end" as more application-style programmers who want everything to be Node or React or Gulp or whatever replace entire portions of the stack with pure, that may not even run directly in modern browsers without the additional step of transpilation.

 [Snook][snook] expresses some heroic vulnerability by admitting that,